top of page

 In this variant, we invest a constant amount of $100k, which is divided by the maximum number of open positions.

-The backtest automatically selects stocks that meet the criteria from the Nasdaq 100 index.
-Remember that the list of stocks included in the index changed in different years, which is taken into account in the Stockpicker data (survival bias).
+The backtest automatically selects stocks that meet the criteria from the S&P 500 index.
+Note that the list of stocks included in the index changed across years, which is accounted for in the Stockpicker data (survivorship bias).

 Invested capital: $100k